sdurani/iCloset-V2/README.md

 - **Interactive Closet**: Browse through, edit, and discard each clothing item with ease.
 - **Outfit Maker**: Users can explore their unique style by mixing and matching their pieces to create and save a new outfit they've never tried wearing before, enhancing the creative interactive experience.
-- **Authentication**: Restricted access to ensure that the user's item images and details are kept private with secure login.

 ## Tech Stack